VadimEngine/ClayEngine/README.md

 # Clay Engine
-Early Alpha Clay Engine static library for developing games in C++.
-Currently supports an entity component system for game objects that are rendered in custom Scenes.
+Early Alpha Clay Engine cross-platform static library for developing games in C++.
+Currently supports an entity component system for game objects that are rendered in custom Scenes using OpenGL.
+Works on windows and Linux (Tested on Arch and Fedora)

 ### Third Party Libraries
 This libraries uses the following third party libraries: